angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 You can download the latest version from the following location: [swagger-codegen-cli-2.3.1.jar](http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar)
 At the time of writing, v2.3.1 was stable.
 If you need a snapshot of the development version, then take a look at: [2.4.0-SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/io/swagger/swagger-codegen-cli/2.4.0-SNAPSHOT/)
+Right now you want to grab the snapshots.
+I have prepared [PR](https://github.com/swagger-api/swagger-codegen/pull/7984) that adds AOT-compatibility (via [ng-packagr](http://spektrakel.de/ng-packagr/)) to the Angular-Templates.
+This is huge! :smile:

 ## General usage